 Let’s get down to those prices then.
 The TU7000/7100 starts at $329/£379 for a 43-inch model, rising through to $849/£799 for the 75-inch model.
 The 50-inch TU700/7100 is available for $399/£429 – which is worth mentioning because it’s as big as the Hisense goes in the UK.

 The Hisense A7500 can be picked up for £379 at 43-inches and £429 at 50-inches.
-Which you’ll notice is exactly the same as the Samsung, assuming no current price discounts (you can see the current lowest prices for both just below.
-So, when two TVs are identically priced, it’s time to work out what does separate them.
+Which you’ll notice is exactly the same as the Samsung's pricing, assuming no current price discounts (you can see the current lowest prices for both just below).

 Samsung TU7100 vs Hisense A7500: Design & Connectivity

 Neither of these TVs is extravagantly designed, when you’re talking about big panels at this price range then the design is more about functionality, what is the best it can look and work, without costing too much?

 In this regard though, both do quite well.
 Neither television has an edge-to-edge display but they have small bezels that don’t distract.
 The Hisense A7500 has a small triangular lip that runs along the bottom, and perhaps the TU7100 looks a bit more refined from the front, but not especially.
 There’s nothing here to prefer one of the other than mild taste-differences.

 The stands are worth mentioning, if only for practicality.
 The Hisense has a central curved bar that runs long the bottom, and it’s up to 250mm deep.
 This means if you’re placing it on furniture rather than wall-mounting, you’ll want to measure that space so that it’s deep enough.